aisha-x/THM/Challenges/OhSINT/OhSINT.md

 if you look at the page source of [owoodflint Blog](https://oliverwoodflint.wordpress.com/author/owoodflint/)

-you will find this line. this password was hidden inside the page in a white text to match to the background
+you will find this line. this password was hidden inside the page in a white text to match the background

 ```
 <p>Im in New York right now, so I will update this site right away with new photos!</p>